perymimon/portfolio/projects/falling-sand/2/README.md

 }
 ```

-by the way because now materials can move arbitrary to any cell around. easily they can land on same cell and erase each other. to prevent that is better if they update the same grid so there by one source of true about the grid status. so i remove the `nextGrid` and we return to work on one grid
+I also removed the nextGrid.
+We now work with a single grid because materials can move arbitrarily to any surrounding cell, potentially landing on the same cell and erasing each other.
+To prevent this, I update the same grid to maintain a single source of truth about the grid's status.

 ```javascript
 //falling-sand.js